Deciding Conjugacy of a Rational Relation: Introduction

-In this paper, we address the decidability of the following fundamental question: \begin{enumerate} \item \emph{Given a rational relation $R$, are all the pairs of words in $R$ conjugates?} \end{enumerate} We provide a definitive answer to this by introducing the concept of a common witness of a relation.
+For proving \Cref{maintheorem} we only need to decide the conjugacy of a rational relation given by a sumfree expression.
+The decidability of conjugacy of a sumfree expression hinges on the notion of a common witness of a relation, inherited from Lyndon-Sch\"utzenberger's theorem.
 A \emph{witness} of a conjugate pair $(u,v)$ is a word $z$ such that either $uz = zv$ (\emph{inner witness}) or $zu = vz$ (\emph{outer witness}).
-Succinctly, a word $z$ is a \emph{common inner (resp.~outer) witness} of a relation, if for every pair $(u,v)$ in the relation, $z$ is an inner witness (\textit{resp.}~outer witness) of $(u,v)$.
-We show that a rational relation is conjugate if and only if each of its sumfree rational components has a common witness, i.e., either a common inner witness or a common outer witness.
+A word $z$ is a \emph{common inner (resp.~outer) witness} of a relation, if for every pair $(u,v)$ in the relation, $z$ is an inner witness (\textit{resp.}~outer witness) of $(u,v)$.
+By \Cref{uz=zv}, if a relation has a common inner witness or common outer witness then it is conjugate.
+However, the converse is easily shown to be false.

+We show that a sumfree rational relation is conjugate if and only if either it has a common witness --- either a common inner witness or a common outer witness, but not necessarily both --- or there exist words $u$ and $v$ such that every pair generated by the relation is a cyclic shift of some word in $uv^*$.
 This characterisation of conjugacy is a main contribution of our paper.
 It is in fact a generalisation of Lyndon-Sch\"utzenberger theorem characterising conjugacy of two words.

-Subsequently, when dealing with a rational relation $R$, there are two interesting questions regarding the common witness: \begin{enumerate} \item \emph{Is there a common witness for the relation $R$?} \item \emph{Given a word $z$, is it a common witness of $R$?} \end{enumerate} Question 3 proves comparatively tractable, as it can be reduced to verifying whether the rational relation $R^\prime = \{(uz,zv) \mid (u,v) \in R\}$ (or, $R^\prime = \{(zu,vz) \mid (u,v) \in R\}$) consists of only identical pairs.
-To achieve this, we initially determine if $R^\prime$ is length preserving, i.e., all related words are of equal length.
-If it does, we can construct a letter-to-letter transducer for $R^\prime$ based on Eilenberg and Sch\"utzenberger's theorem (\cite{eilenberg1974automata}, Theorem 6.1) stating that a length preserving rational relation over $A^* \times B^*$ is a rational subset of $(A \times B)^*$, or equivalently, it can be realised by a letter-to-letter transducer whose transitions are labelled with elements of $A \times B$.
-The final step involves validating whether this transducer indeed realises an identity relation by checking the labels of each transition.
-In fact, the decidability of the twinning property of a transducer is connected to Question 3.
+There are two interesting questions regarding common witnesses: \begin{enumerate} \item[I.] \emph{Is there a common witness for the relation $R$?} \item[II.] \emph{Given a word $z$, is it a common witness of $R$?} \end{enumerate} Question II proves to be comparatively more tractable, as it can be reduced to verifying whether the rational relation $R^\prime = \{(uz,zv) \mid (u,v) \in R\}$ (or, $R^\prime = \{(zu,vz) \mid (u,v) \in R\}$) consists of only identical pairs \cite{sakarovitch2009elements}.
+In fact, the decidability of the twinning property of a transducer is connected to Question II.
 It is further elaborated in \Cref{Subsec:relatedwork}.